Libensemble/libensemble/docs/platforms/platforms_index.rst

     :scale: 50
     :align: center

-This is useful for running ensembles across machines and heterogenous resources, but comes with several caveats:
+This is useful for running ensembles across machines and heterogeneous resources, but comes with several caveats:

     1. User functions registered with funcX must be *non-persistent*, since